duchess-toffee/weather_station/readme.md

 ## Requirements

 1. User enters in a city name
-1. User clicks "add city"
+2. User clicks "add city"
-1. A request to opencagedata is made to retrieve the lat/long coordinates of the city
+3. A request to opencagedata is made to retrieve the lat/long coordinates of the city
-1. An error is shown if the city does not exist
+4. An error is shown if the city does not exist
-1. Otherwise, a new "weather card" is created on the page
+5. Otherwise, a new "weather card" is created on the page
-1. The weather card queries the current weather data for the provided lat/long from two sources, openweathermap and darksky
+6. The weather card queries the current weather data for the provided lat/long from two sources, openweathermap and darksky (not using darksky anymore due to CORS)
-1. The data is rendered to the card
+7. The data is rendered to the card
-1. Using setTimeout, the card should cycle between the data provided by the two weather sources every 20 seconds.
+8. Using setTimeout, the card should cycle between the data provided by the two weather sources every 20 seconds.
 Careful!
-We don't want to FETCH the data every 20 seconds.
+We don't want to FETCH the data every 9 seconds.
 We're only toggling which source data to display.
-1. Another timer should be installed to refetch the weather data every 5 minutes from the two data sources.
+10. Another timer should be installed to refetch the weather data every 5 minutes from the two data sources.
-1. An x button on the weather card should remove the card when pressed.
+11. An x button on the weather card should remove the card when pressed.
 Removing the card should also deactivate any timers present.

 <br/>